eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 #### **Create a fitting title**

 Create a new file called: `Title.jsx`
-Make it create a fitting title, and use the component in App.tsx
+Make it render a fitting title.
+Use the component in App.tsx

 <details><summary>🔑 Solution</summary>
 <br>